Aetheric logo

 Command line format:

-python userinterface.py [options] [RSS feed URLs]
+python baudotrss.py [options] [RSS feed URLs or .cfg files]

 Short option